GoldenHippoMedia/NSApi/source/includes/_1sc_continuity.md

 status | string | (Optional) The status of the recurring record, required for update function.

 ## Locate Recurring Record
-This function allows you to locate a recurring record by providing a search string.

-It will return false if no record is found, otherwise it will return the internal ID of the record.

 ```javascript
 //Include in imports